bmartinez77/Brads-Loader/README.md

 use "pip install virtualenv"
-activate the virtualenv or create your own to create "python -m virtualenv env"
+activate the virtualenv or create your own to create "python -m virtualenv env" ot "virtualenv env"

 to activate the environment on Windows "source env\Scripts\activate" to activate on Mac "source env/bin/activate"